MatanHamilis/bitcoin-sighash-scan/README.md

 # Bitcoin Scan Sighash

-This tool is an educational method to learn more about Bitcoin's `SIGHASH_SINGLE` bug.
+This tool is an educational source to learn more about Bitcoin's `SIGHASH_SINGLE` bug.
 You can read the whole post [here](https://github.com/MatanHamilis/sighash_post)

 ## Requirements